umbraco/UmbracoDocs/Fundamentals/Setup/Install/index.md

 7. Open your browser and navigate to that url
 8. Follow instructions on the installer

-There are a number of other ways you can install Umbraco.
-Below you'll find some in-depth tutorials.
+There are numerous other ways to install Umbraco.
+Below, you'll find some in-depth tutorials.

 :::tip